 'Functional currency' is the currency of the primary economic environment in which the Fund operates.
 If indicators of the primary economic environment are mixed, then the Fund uses its judgment to determine the functional currency that most faithfully represents the economic effect of the underlying transactions, events, and conditions.
-The Fund's subscriptions and redemptions are denominated in Canadian Dollars ("CAD").
-Accordingly, the Fund has determined that the functional currency of the Fund is CAD unless noted otherwise.
+The Fund's subscriptions and redemptions are denominated in U.S. Dollars ("USD").
+Accordingly, the Fund has determined that the functional and presentation currency of the Fund is USD unless noted otherwise.